Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/guides/menu/restore/index.md

 The script type is always *ActionScript 3.0*.

 Now we will set the *Output name* to publish the SWF file to `Fallout 4\Data\Interface\MessageBoxMenu.swf` which will override the original version stored in `Fallout4 - Interface.ba2`.
-When setting the *Output name* for your Flash document, be sure to always use a relative path, and not a full path with a drive letter on the front.
+When setting the *Output name* for your Flash document, be sure to always use a relative path.
+Do not use a full path with a drive letter on the front.

 For this menu, use an *Output name* of `../../MessageBoxMenu` which will put the file two directories above its current directory.
 Or in others words, two folders above relative to itself.